What is Sunday Sauce?

 Remove the carrot halfway through cooking.
 I enjoy eating the cooked carrot, it’s quite tasty so you don’t need to throw it out.

 Once you are satisfied with the consistency of your sauce, drizzle olive oil (about 2 to 4 TBSP – to taste) stir, and remove from heat

 Let the sauce sit out until it reaches room temperature.

-Once it is as room temperature, add the fresh chopped basil, and stir.
+Once it’s at room temperature, add the fresh chopped basil, and stir.

 - You can use canned tomatoes (I recommend San Marzano Tomatoes – 3 x 28 oz cans).

 - Instead of boiling, you can roast them before peeling.
 Drizzle with olive oil, salt & roast.